-6.2 Independent test statistics
+6.2.
+Independent test statistics

-The results of the FDR control under independence for the 10 procedures were higher for the 'all at 5' case than for the '1 2 3 4' case described above.
+The results of the FDR-control under independence for the 10 procedures were higher for the 'all at 5' case than for the '1 2 3 4' case described above.
 Results are given in Table 1 for some of the configurations.
-Note that all procedures except S-HLF and MED-LSU control the FDR at levels very close yet below 0.05 at all configurations.
+Note that all procedures except s-HLF and MED-LSU control the false discovery rate at levels very close to yet below 0.05 at all configurations.
 The results for the stated two are above 0.05 for smaller m.
-The modification in Storey et al. (2004) solves the problem for S-HLF.
-In both cases the values are very close to the theoretical upper bounds derived in §5.
-The fact that the FDR level appraoches 0.05 as m increases supports the theoretical result in the technical report by C. Genovese & L. Wasserman that, asymptotically in m, it controls the FDR.
+The modification in Storey et al. (2004) solves the problem for s-HLF.
+In both cases the values are very close to the theoretical upper bounds derived in § 5.
+The fact that the level of false discovery rate approaches 0.05 as m increases supports the theoretical result in Genovese & Wasserman (2004) that, asymptotically in m, it controls the false discovery rate.

-For the MED-LSU the overshoot is smaller and it decreases faster.
-By m=64 it is within simulation noise level.
-The source of this problem is the fact that MED-LSU uses (m-k) in the numerator, while the theorem that FDR is controlled is for the estimator with (m+1-k).
+For the MED-LSU procedure the overshoot is smaller and it decreases faster.
+By m = 64 it is within simulation-noise level.
+The source of this problem is the fact that MED-LSU uses (m - k) in the numerator, while the theorem that the false discovery rate is controlled is for the estimator with (m + 1 - k).
 The ratio of the two decreases as m increases.
 It is important to emphasise that, in the three procedures S-HLF, M-S-HLF and MED-LSU, unlike in the other two-stage procedures, there is no restriction that $\hat{m}0 \leq m$.
-It is important not to add such a requirement in the implementation step, because it will harm the FDR controlling properties.
+It is important not to add such a requirement in the implementation step, because it will harm the FDR-controlling properties.
 In the other procedures \hat{m}0 cannot exceed m.

 Power comparisons are made at the more realistic configuration of '1 2 3 4'; see Table 2.
-The results are only reported for the procedures that control the FDR.
+The results are only reported for the procedures that control the false discovery rate.
 The power of each procedure is divided by the power for the oracle to yield an efficiency-like figure.
-For example, consider the configuration with $m_0 = 32$ and m = 64, where all procedures control the FDR.
-The regular linear step-up has power of 0.873, and all FDR controlling adaptive procedures raise the power to within the range of 0.924 to 0.977.
-It is clearly worth the extra effort to take the second stage in the two-stage procedure when m_0/m is as large as a 1/2.
+For example, consider the configuration with $m_0 = 32$ and m = 64, where all procedures control the false discovery rate.
+The regular linear step-up has power of 0.873, and all FDR-controlling adaptive procedures raise the power to within the range of 0.924 to 0.977.
+It is clearly worth the extra effort to take the second stage in the two-stage procedure when m_0/m is as large as $\frac{1}{2}$.
 Table 2 shows that M-S-HLF is most powerful in all situations.
 When m_0/m is small ABH is almost as good.
-When all hypotheses are false and m increases MST takes second place.
-In summary, the real gain seems to be in using a two-stage procedure.
-Which of these two-stage procedures one uses is of lesser significance.
+When all hypotheses are